Tech-at-DU/apollo-mongo-graphql-starter/readme.md

 # GraphQL Mongo Starter
 This example creates a GraphQL server with: Apollo Server, MongoDB, and TypeScript.

+**See the notes for this project here**: https://github.com/Tech-at-DU/ACS-4330-Query-Languages/blob/master/Lessons/Lesson-graphql-mongo.md

 ## MongoDB
 MongoDB is a NoSQL database.
 You'll need to create an account and setup a database there.